octo-technology/OpenTezos/docs/explorer/private-indexer.md

 ---
 id: private-indexer
 disable_pagination: true
-title: Private indexer for private and public
+title: Private indexer for private and public networks
-slug: /explorer
 ---

-import NotificationBar from '../../src/components/docs/NotificationBar';

 The tools that have been presented in this module are public: everyone can use it.
 However, they are meant for public networks, and the user is dependent on the infrastructure and configuration of these services.

 As seen in the **Dapp module**, these tools are extremely useful to get all the pieces of information of what is going on in the network.
-Private networks are used in many use cases: foregoing such tools and remaining blind to what is going on in a private network is a deterrent.
+Private networks are used in many use cases.
+Therefore, it must be possible to use such tools on private networks, otherwise the users would be blind.

-Hopefully, all those tools are open-source and be installed and used on a private server.
+Hopefully, all those tools are open-source and can be used on a private server.
-The user can configure the indexer as he likes, and can set it to watch private networks
+The user can configure the indexer as he likes, and can set it to watch any private network.

-In this chapter, _tzindex_ will be used as a private indexer, for both private and public network
+In this chapter, _tzindex_  and _tzstats_ will be used as a private indexer, for both private and public networks.

+This chapter is divided into three parts:
+- how to quickly set up a private network.
+- how to install and configure these tools
+- how to use them

 # Prerequisites
 To index a private network, a few things are needed: